AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 ![Command Prompt Conda Create](https://i.gyazo.com/e8df78ec1b1c405b0913803377baeb3f.png)

-#### When it's done, it will ask you to Proceed, typing in "y" and Enter.
+#### When it's done, it will ask you to Proceed, typing in "y" and Enter, This will create a completely new directory in order for you to run your Anaconda/Python programs under the base name "tensorflow"

 ![Anaconda Proceed Y/N](https://i.gyazo.com/0d658b2a2c1e7d87f3ea02ae0e149c8a.png)

+####